So you want to create a project roadmap — but don't know where to start? Here are some tips.

 Make sure to include things like budget, resources, duration, and key project deliverables.
 You'll also want to include any dependencies or constraints that might impact your project objectives.

-The last step is to share your draft with a group of stakeholders who can provide feedback and ask questions on what they see.
+The last step is to share your draft with a group of stakeholders who can provide feedback and ask questions about what they see.

 You've already had your team look over it and add some suggestions in the past, but now is when you need to start showing others around you how their lives will be impacted by this project.
 Tell them what you're planning on doing and see if they have any additional information that might be helpful in better understanding the final result.

-Once you've gathered feedback and made adjustments, you can publish the final version of the road map.
+Once you've gathered feedback and made adjustments, you can publish the first official version of the roadmap.
+Share it with your stakeholders and brief them on the key information it includes.

 Projects without a well-planned roadmap are like travelers without a map.
 They could get to their destination, but it'll take longer than necessary and they're more likely to go in circles or miss a crucial turn along the way.
 A roadmap is the foundation for every project, because it defines how you will reach your goal — your ultimate purpose.